opensearch-project/ml-commons/docs/tutorials/agent_framework/RAG_with_conversational_flow_agent.md

 To continue the same conversation, provide its memory ID from step 4.1.

 Explanation of the input:
-1. `message_history_limit`: Specify how many historical messages you want included in this interaction.
+1. `message_history_limit`: Specify how many historical messages you want included in the new round of question/answering with Agent.
 2. `prompt`: Used to customize the LLM prompt.
 For example, this example adds a new instruction `always learn useful information from chat history` and a new parameter `next_action`: